ros2/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

           ├── permissions.p7s
           └── permissions.xml

-Now, create and populate the */keystore* directory that will be embarked onto the remote system with necessary files only.
+Now, create and populate the */keystore* directory that will be copied onto the remote system with only the necessary files.

 .. code-block:: bash